Kaszanas/SC2DatasetPreparator/src/file_packager/README.md

 # File Packager

+Utility script for compressing files into a `.zip` archive.

 # CLI Usage

 Please keep in mind that the  ```src/file_packager.py``` contains default flag values and can be customized with the following command line flags:
 ```
 usage: file_packager.py [-h] [--input_dir INPUT_DIR]

 Tool used for processing StarCraft 2 (SC2) datasets. with https://github.com/Kaszanas/SC2InfoExtractorGo

 options:
   -h, --help            show this help message and exit